michaelfery/azure-domain-transfer/README.md

 ## Get the authorization code from your registrar

-Go to yout regsitrar and get the transfer authorization code.
+Go to yout registrar and get the transfer authorization code.
-:bulb Check that the domain is unlocked for transfer.
+:bulb: Check that the domain is unlocked for transfer.

 ## Execute the transfer